 Collective Noun Farm

-Students will be able to identify collective nouns and distinguish them from other types of nouns.
+Students will be able to identify and use collective nouns in complete sentences.

 - Activate student knowledge reviewing the concept of a noun.